 All overseas applicants are required to provide a satisfactory personal statement as part of the application process.
 Please see our personal statement section for support and guidance.

-All overseas applicants are required to pay a non-refundable £3,000 deposit (unless stated otherwise) or provide a satisfactory Financial Guarantee from your Embassy / Sponsor.
+All overseas applicants are required to pay a £3,000 deposit (unless stated otherwise) or provide a satisfactory Financial Guarantee from your Embassy / Sponsor.

 Please see the Fees and costs section for further information.